GalaxyHunters/VIVID3D/docs/source/userguide/basics.rst

 VIVID3D supports a wide range of industry standard 3D file formats, usable in any 3D software or platform.

-The recommended file format is GLB2, intended for minimal file size, integration with nearly every 3D software.
+The recommended file format is GLB, intended for minimal file size, integration with nearly every 3D software.
 Unlike other file formats, GLB stores all the model data in a single file, making it a much cleaner file format to use than others.

 Here is the list of supported 3D file formats: